matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 are ideal for workloads that can tolerate interruptions, such as batch processing, data analysis, and background tasks, allowing users to significantly reduce their compute costs.

-8) Describe how Rightsizing Recommendations can help in cost optimization on GCP.
+8) Describe how Rightsizing Recommendations can help in cost optimization on GCP?
 Answer: Rightsizing Recommendations in GCP analyze your virtual machine instances' usage patterns and suggest adjustments to their configurations (such as changing the machine type or size) to optimize their efficiency and cost.
 By applying these recommendations, users can ensure they are not overprovisioning resources and paying for more than they need,